Directed by: David Michod || Produced by: Liz Watts

 If you’ve seen many crime classics, there’s little in Animal Kingdom that’ll stun you, but David Michod’s cop-gangster drama remains as intriguing and unpredictable as any film in years.
 It’s been a long time since I’ve seen a new gangster film this good, and it’s definitely one of the best projects Australia has to offer in the modern age.

 SUMMARY & RECOMMENDATION: David Michod’s script takes a tried-and-true narrative formula and crafts an awesome, unpredictable crime saga.
 The only thing more devious and crafty than the story’s coldhearted cop and criminal characters are the narrative twists and turns themselves.
 Speaking of those devious characters, Animal Kingdom features a standout supporting cast with a forceful but honest Guy Pearce, a psychopathic and tenacious Ben Mendelsohn, and an ice-cold matriarch in Jacki Weaver.
+This is one of the most noteworthy casts in contemporary crime drama filmmaking.

 — However… Frecheville isn’t resonating as our underdog protagonist, though his earlier catatonic indifference makes sense given the story’s context and his character’s backstory.